Ruby Wu

 Based on our findings, we adjusted the app’s features to focus on urgent contact capabilities, effective matching with peer navigators, and providing essential logistical information like transportation options and what to bring to appointments.
 This targeted approach ensures the app not only informs but actively supports users in taking the crucial steps toward recovery.

-HIGHLIGHT 1
+HIGHLIGHT ONE

 Customized recommendations